urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/9-vanes.md

 ## Receiving a vane gift

-Once a `task` has been sent to a vane, any `gift`s the vane sends back in response will arrive in the `on-arvo` arm of your agent core.
+Once a `task` has been sent to a vane, any `gift`s the vane sends back in response will arrive in the `on-arvo` arm of your agent.
 The `on-arvo` arm exclusively handles such vane `gift`s.
 The `gift`s will arrive in a `sign-arvo`, along with the `wire` specified in the original request.
 The `on-arvo` arm produces a `(quip card _this)` like usual, so it would look like: